jbkimble/code_tools/benchmark_framework/README.md

 # Benchmark Framework

-### A simple plug and play framework for testing speed of different bits of ruby code
+### A simple plug and play framework for testing speed and 'Big O' times of different bits of ruby code

 Below is what the output in the terminal will look like